How to buy a home at auction in Australia

 • Generally, this is after research into the market and discussions with their agent to determine a realistic outcome.
 The vendor then starts negotiating with potential buyers via their agent.
 The property will stay on the market until it sells.

 An auction sale is where buyers compete for a property by placing bids.
 The sale price is decided upon the fall of the hammer and sold immediately to the successful bidder.
-Auctions can be both live and online.
+Auctions can be both in-person and online.

 • An auction has a reserve price, which won’t be disclosed prior.
 This is the minimum price that the seller will accept as the winning bidder.
 If the reserve isn’t met at the auction, the property can pass in, meaning the vendor's price wasn’t satisfied.